 In announcing his departure, Craig Hurlbert kept it short and said 54 words.

 Craig Hurlbert stated: “We started Local Bounti with a vision to help solve global food shortages through a thoughtful and capital efficient approach that maximizes our unit-level economics through efficiencies driven by our Stack & Flow Technology.
 With Anna as our new CEO, we are poised to expand our reach as we execute on our growth strategy.”

 40% of CEOs are forced out or fired

 When CEO departures are announced, exechange determines the Push-out Score on a scale of 0 to 10 to assess how likely it is that the chief executive was pushed out or felt pressure to leave the position, with 0 being most likely a voluntary move and 10 being most likely a forced exit.
 Anything over a 5 indicates that there are valid reasons to believe an executive may have been pushed out.

-Of the 316 CEO departures in the Russell 3000 Index evaluated over the past 12 months (May 15, 2022, to May 14, 2023), the average Push-out Score was 6.1, according to exechange data.
+Of the 314 CEO departures in the Russell 3000 Index evaluated over the past 12 months (May 26, 2022, to May 25, 2023), the average Push-out Score was 6.1, according to exechange data.
 References to conduct issues, disagreements and irregularities lead to the highest Push-out Scores.
-When performance issues, pursuit of other opportunities or time with family were cited as departure reasons, the average Push-out Scores were also significantly elevated.
+When performance issues, time with family or pursuit of other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.

 Around 40% of the CEO departure events from the past 12 months received Push-out Scores of 8 or higher.